-During 2015, our Plumbing segment incurred costs of \$9 million primarily related to severance and other cost savings initiatives across multiple businesses.
-Our cabinet business continued to incur costs and charges of \$5 million primarily related to cost savings initiatives in North America.
+During 2015, our Plumbing Products segment incurred costs of \$9 million primarily related to severance and other cost savings initiatives across multiple businesses.
+Our Cabinetry Products segment continued to incur costs and charges of \$5 million primarily related to cost savings initiatives in North America.
 Our corporate office incurred \$4 million in costs primarily related to severance actions.